ucb-stat133/stat133-fall-2017/syllabus/posts.md

 Each post will be graded on the following criteria:

-- Originality: Content of the post is original (material not covered in lecture/lab/assignments, or material extended on what has been covered).
+- __Originality__: Content of the post is original (material not covered in lecture/lab/assignments, or material extended on what has been covered).
-- Application: One ore more examples illustrating the applicability of the discussed topic(s).
+- __Application__: One ore more examples illustrating the applicability of the discussed topic(s).
-- Verbal: Communicate descriptions and findings in writing clearly, precisely, and concisely.
+- __Verbal__: Communicate descriptions and findings in writing clearly, precisely, and concisely.
-- Visual: Communicate key concepts and findings graphically, clearly, and precisely.
+- __Visual__: Communicate key concepts and findings graphically, clearly, and precisely.
-- Coding: Clean, well-formatted, easily readable code.
+- __Coding__: Clean, well-formatted, easily readable code.
-- References: Comprehensive list of sources and references.
+- __References__: Comprehensive list of sources and references.